 The fare zone system provides a broad relationship between the fare charged and distance travelled.
-The fare charged depending on the number and size of fare zones (which determines the size of the fare increments).
-Fare zones are inevitably a compromise between simplicity, fairness and cost recovery.
-For example Melbourne has a very simple fare system with just 2 fare zones coving the whole city.
+The fare charged depends on the number and size of fare zones (which determines the size of the fare increments).

+Fare zones are a compromise between simplicity, fairness and cost recovery.
+For example, Melbourne has a very simple fare system with just two fare zones covering the whole city.
 This makes the system very simple for new users but potentially comes at a cost of making the system expensive for short local trips and/or undercharging for longer trips with a resulting higher public subsidy required.
 The fare zone system also facilitates straightforward transfers between services and introduction of integrated ticketing systems.

-Wellington's current fare zones are shown on the following page.
+Table 1 shows Wellington's current fare zones.